angular/angular/aio/content/guide/lightweight-injection-tokens.md

-# Optimizing client app size with lightweight injection tokens
+# Optimizing client application size with lightweight injection tokens

 This page provides a conceptual overview of a dependency injection technique that is recommended for library developers.
 Designing your library with *lightweight injection tokens* helps optimize the bundle size of client applications that use your library.